How you define and exercise leadership in the present climate will be a significant determinant in your organisation's fortunes

-Let’s define leadership: Leadership is the process by which a person influences others to accomplish an objective.
+We can define leadership as the process by which a person influences others to accomplish an objective.

 Can leadership be taught?

 Many would say that leadership qualities are not inborn but can be developed gradually through education and self-study.
-Personally I am not so sure about that.
-What's your view on this?
+Personally I am not so sure about this.

 The current assumption is that leadership can be taught.
 There are very many courses, seminars and books on leadership and a big demand for training to develop leadership skills.

-On the basis of my life experience and as I define leadership - it is my view that you can only teach leadership skills to someone who has the latent [and maybe unrecognised and unacknowledged] potential to be a leader.
-How do you define leadership in your organisation?
+On the basis of my life experience and as I define leadership - it is my view that you can most effectively teach leadership skills to someone who has the latent [and maybe unrecognized and unacknowledged] potential to be a leader.

 Management skills can be taught to just about anyone of at least average intelligence and education [and in saying that I am not denigrating management].
 However, a brief review of the differences between leadership and management suggests that leadership owes as least as much to "nature" as it does to "nurture".